glasgow-ipl/ietfdata/README.md

 Start by importing and instantiating the library:
 ```python
 from ietfdata.datatracker import *

 dt = DataTracker(DTBackendArchive("archive/ietf-dt.sqlite"))
 ```
+Then follow the suggestions below, and read the relevant sections of the `datatracker.py` source code, for examples of how to access the data.

+#### People

 To find information about a person:
 ```python